rwilcox/delegate_presenter/README.markdown

 This will look up the name of `object`'s class, then look for a class named (that name) presenter.

 So, if object is a Todo instance, DelegatePresenter will look for `TodoPresenter`.
-It will then instantiate an object of that class, passing the parameter from the Present call into the constructor.
+It will then instantiate an object of that class (`TodoPresenter`), passing the parameter from the Present call into the constructor.

 As `DelegatePresenter::Base` subclasses are just `SimpleDelegator`s at heart, this means methods that `TodoPresenter` does not know about will be passed on to (delegated to) the `Todo` instance.